 Ramadan is so special for Muslims that we should avail of every opportunity to make the most of it.

-Ramadan is the special month in which Muslims fast for Allah’s sake and try to renew and deepen their own faith, trying to become better Muslims as a result.
+Ramadan is the special month in which Muslims fast for Allah’s sake; they try to renew and deepen their own faith, trying to become better Muslims as a result.

-Ramadan is a month of prayer and it is a month devoted to the Quran.
-Ramadan is also very much a month of unity and brotherhood between Muslims.
+Ramadan is a month of prayer and it is a month of the Quran.
+It is also very much a month of unity and brotherhood between Muslims.

 In the months leading up to Ramadan and the Hajj pilgrimage beyond it, we should seize every chance to help us make its observance better and to become better brothers and sisters to one another.